 A. Only if your pet is sedated will there be some recovery time.
-The on-site DVM usually suggests letting your pet sleep off the sedative.
+The on-site DVM usually suggests letting your pet sleep off the sedative which may take 1-2 hours or more for larger or heavier pets.
 Do not try to walk them or allow them near any other animals until they are fully recovered.
 Recovery time may vary from pet to pet.

 Q. How good of a cleaning is it?

 A. The dental cleaning we provide is very thorough, in fact identical to any dental cleaning service provided under anesthesia.
-We clean all surfaces/aspects of each tooth, even the ones you can’t see.
-We remove all of the plaque and tartar and use a machine polisher to smooth out the surface of the enamel.
+We clean all surfaces/aspects of each tooth, above and below the gum-line.
+All teeth are machine polished to smooth out the surface of the enamel.

 Q. Do you provide X-Rays?

-A. We do not because we believe that most of the pathology is visible, however, from time to time we do refer our pets for X-Rays and emergency dental services with their regular DVM if our DVM finds something of concern that is beyond our scope.
+A. We do not because we believe that most of the pathology is visible, however, from time to time we do refer our pets for X-Rays and emergency dental services with their regular DVM if our DVM finds something of concern that is beyond what we can manage.

-Q. So why do Animal Hospitals charge so much for a cleaning?
+Q. Why do Animal Hospitals charge so much for a cleaning?

-A. We can not answer for why animal hospitals charge so much much but we can only assume that there is a lot more involved thus the additional fees.
+A. We can not answer for why animal hospitals charge so much but we can only assume that their overhead is astronomical.
 Often they will charge for the following: Office visit/exam, X-Rays, Anesthesia, Intubation, I.V., Pain Medication, Extractions, The cleaning, Antibiotics and on and on depending on the nature of the service.
-Operating an animal hospital is very expensive.

 Q. Does my pet need antibiotics before/after treatment?